vlayer-xyz/vlayer/book/src/introduction.md

 # Introduction

-vlayer provides tools and infrastructure that give smart contracts super powers like [time travel](/features/time-travel.html) to past blocks, [teleport](/features/teleport.html) to different chains, and access to real data from the [web](/features/web.html) and [email](/features/email.html).
+vlayer provides tools and infrastructure that give smart contracts super powers like [time travel](/features/time-travel.html) to past blocks, [teleport](/features/teleport.html) to different chains, access to real data from the [web](/features/web.html), and [email](/features/email.html).

 vlayer allows smart contracts to be executed [off-chain](/advanced/prover.html).
 The result of the execution can then be used by [on-chain contracts](/advanced/verifier.html).